Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Sample Complexity

 In this section, we focus on concrete statistical implications of the LCA principle for the empirical EOT cost and employ \autoref{thm:eot_lca} in various scenarios to derive upper bounds for the statistical error.
 To apply \autoref{thm:eot_lca}, we need to bound the uniform metric entropy of the function class $\FC{}$.
 Recall that each $\phi \in \FC{}$ can be written as

 for some function $\psi : \YY \to \R$ and probability measure $\xi \in \sP(\YY)$.
 Based on this integral representation we see that suitable regularity properties of the partially evaluated cost $\{\c(\argdot, y)\}_{y\in \YC}$ are transmitted to $\phi$, which allows us to bound the uniform metric entropy of $\FC{}$.
 Another important aspect for these bounds is that the domain $\XX$ is not too complex.
-We model this by assuming that $\XX$ can be represented as a finite union $\bigcup_{i=1}^I g(\sU_i)$ for $I \in \N$ spaces $\sU_i$ and mappings $g_i : \sU_i \to \XX$ where $g_i \circ \c(\argdot, y)$ need to satisfy certain assumptions.
-This kind of structural assumption encompasses the setting where $\XC$ consists of finitely many points, but also covers the scenario that $\XC$ is a smooth compact sub-manifold embedded in a high-dimensional Euclidean space and where $(g_i, \sU_i)_{i \in \idn{I}}$ corresponds to the collection of charts (see \parencite{lee2013smooth} for comprehensive treatment).
+We model this by assuming that $\XX$ can be represented as a finite union $\bigcup_{i=1}^I g(\sU_i)$ of $I \in \N$ spaces $\sU_i$ embedded via $g_i : \sU_i \to \XX$ where $\c(g_i(\argdot), y)$ needs to satisfy certain assumptions.
+This kind of structural assumption encompasses the setting where $\XC$ consists of finitely many points, but also covers the scenario that $\XC$ is a smooth compact sub-manifold embedded in a high-dimensional Euclidean space and where $(g_i, \sU_i)_{i \in \idn{I}}$ corresponds to the collection of charts (see \citealt{lee2013smooth} for comprehensive treatment).

 The following subsections explore various settings which are based on this approach: they all rely on imposing regularity on the cost $c$ and the space $\XC$ to establish suitable uniform metric entropy bounds for $\FC{}$.
-For exposition, we relegate all proofs to \autoref{appendix:proofs} while technical insights on the uniform metric entropy are detailed in \autoref{sec:unif_metric_entropy}.
+For exposition, we relegate all proofs to Appendix \ref{appendix:A2} while technical insights on the uniform metric entropy are detailed in \autoref{sec:unif_metric_entropy}.